posita/_skel/docs/intro.rst

 Copyright and other protections apply.
 Please see the accompanying :doc:`LICENSE <LICENSE>` file for rights and restrictions governing use of this software.
 All rights not expressly waived or licensed are reserved.
-If that file is missing or appears to be modified from its originals, then please contact the author before viewing or using this software in any capacity.
+If that file is missing or appears to be modified from its original, then please contact the author before viewing or using this software in any capacity.

 Introduction
 ============